DillonSteyl/SCIE1000/Week 2/operators_description.md

 c = eval(input("The value of c: "))
 #but for now, do not change it

+#you can use the variables a, b, and c in your code
 x1 = (-b + (b**2 - 4*a*c)**0.5)/(2*a)
 x2 = (-b - (b**2 - 4*a*c)**0.5)/(2*a)